DeFoG: Discrete Flow Matching for Graph Generation: Experiments

-\looseness=-1 We evaluate DeFoG using the widely adopted \emph{Planar}, \emph{SBM} \citep{martinkus2022spectre}, and \emph{Tree} datasets \citep{bergmeister2023efficient}, along with the associated evaluation methodology.
-In \Cref{tab:synthetic_graphs_vun_ratio}, we report the proportion of generated graphs that are valid, unique, and novel (V.U.N.), as well as the average ratio of distances between graph statistics of the generated and test sets relative to the train and test sets (Ratio) to assess sample quality.

-As shown in \Cref{tab:synthetic_graphs_vun_ratio}, for the Planar dataset, DeFoG achieves the best performance across both metrics.
+\paragraph{Synthetic Graph Generation} \looseness=-1 We evaluate DeFoG using the widely adopted \emph{Planar}, \emph{SBM} \citep{martinkus2022spectre}, and \emph{Tree} datasets \citep{bergmeister2023efficient}, along with the associated evaluation methodology.
+In \Cref{tab:synthetic_graphs_vun_ratio}, we report the proportion of generated graphs that are valid, unique, and novel (V.U.N.), as well as the average ratio of the usual distances between graph statistics of the generated and test sets relative to the train and test sets (Ratio) to assess sample quality.
+As shown in \Cref{tab:synthetic_graphs_vun_ratio}, for the Planar dataset, DeFoG achieves the best performance across both metrics, with a nearly saturated V.U.N. value of 99.5\%.
 On the Tree dataset, it is only surpassed by HSpectre, which leverages a local expansion procedure particularly well-suited to hierarchical structures like trees.
-On the SBM dataset, DeFoG attains the highest V.U.N. score and an average ratio close to the optimal.
-Notably, across all datasets, DeFoG secures second place in 4 out of 6 cases while using only 5\% of the sampling steps. \looseness=-1
+On the SBM dataset, DeFoG achieves the highest V.U.N. score among all methods, even with just 50 steps. \looseness=-1